shyreneching/MP-Interpreter2/README.txt

 Open 'MP Interpreter' file using your IDE.
 Recoommended IDE to use is IntelliJ.

-Install the libraries found in the 'lib' directory and run the 'Main.java' file found in the 'src' directory.
+Install the libraries found in the 'MP Interpreter/lib' directory and run the 'Main.java' file found in the 'MP Interpreter/src' directory.

 ## Contributors
 Erika Chan, Myles Russel Chan, Shyrene Julianne Ching